Education in Sweden: Grading

 In Sweden students start receiving grades from year 6 with proposals of changing it to year 4.
 Before grade 6 students receive an Individual Development Plan (Individuell Utvecklingsplan, IUP) containing the teachers' assessment of the students' knowledge.
 Students have regular development talks with their teachers discussing how to improve based on their IUP and grades.

 The grading system in compulsory school uses the grades A, B, C, D, and E as passing grades and F as failing.
 B and D work as filling grades, for when a student has not reached all objectives for C or A but has reached most of them.
 If the student cannot be graded, e.g. due to extensive truancy, the student will receive a dash instead of an F. A dash is not considered a grade.
 If a student is on the verge of receiving an F in a certain subject or course, the teacher responsible for that subject will notify the student and the student's parents.
 If a student is given an F, they will receive a written review of how to improve themselves.

 The pupil's total score, which is used for application to upper secondary schools, is calculated by taking the pupil's subject grades and numerically adding them together, with the following letter to number conversion: E = 10, D = 12.5, C = 15, B = 17.5, and A = 20.
 This yields a maximum possible score of 340 for students taking 17 subjects.
 Pupils can have either 16 or 17 grades depending on if they take an additional language course on top of the 16 compulsory subjects.
 Pupils who do not study a foreign language or instead study extra Swedish or English will only have 16 grades and cannot receive a score higher than 320.

 The sixteen subjects used to calculate the total must include the three core subjects – English, Swedish, and mathematics.
-If the pupil fails any of the core subjects, she or he lacks qualification to attend secondary school.
+If the pupil fails any of the core subjects, they lack qualification to attend secondary school.
 However, the student can still attend the secondary school introduction program (introduktionsprogram), either to gain competence in the core subjects and start a secondary school programme or gain skills to enter employment.